Hillingdon tube station

-Hillingdon tube station is a London Underground station in North Hillingdon in the London Borough of Hillingdon, West London.
-Located between Uxbridge and Ickenham, it is in Travelcard Zone 6.
-It is the penultimate station on the Uxbridge branch of both the Metropolitan line and the Piccadilly line.
+Hillingdon is a London Underground station in North Hillingdon in the London Borough of Hillingdon, West London.
+It is on the Uxbridge branches of both the Metropolitan and Piccadilly lines, between Uxbridge and Ickenham stations.
+The station is located in London fare zone 6.
 Resited in 1992, it is also the most recently constructed station on the Metropolitan line.

 History

 The Metropolitan Railway (Harrow & Uxbridge Railway) constructed the line between Harrow on the Hill and Uxbridge; this was opened on 4 July 1904, with an intermediate station at Ruislip.
 At first services were operated by steam trains, before electrification was completed on 1 January 1905.

 Development in north Middlesex over the next two decades led to the opening of additional stations to encourage the growth of new residential areas.
 Hillingdon was the last of these to open, on 10 December 1923, with Metropolitan and District line services.

 On 23 October 1933, the District line service was replaced by the Piccadilly line.
 Between the mid-1930s and the mid-1950s the station was named Hillingdon (Swakeleys), a name which is still displayed on the platform roundels.
 The goods yard closed in August 1964.